Programming-inspire/Currency-Converter-using-react-js/README.md

 Step-By-Step to Run the Project:
 1. Download the Project in github.
-2. cd currency-converter
+2. cd Currency-Converter-using-react-js-main
 3. To run - "npm install"
-4. T0 run - "npm start"
+4. To run - "npm start"